-I hold both side seams of the jeans so I can determine where exactly is the centre of the waist (picture 5).
+I hold both side seams of the jeans so I can determine where exactly is the center of the waist (picture 5).

 It is very important to cut exactly at the middle of the waistband (picture 6).

 I stitch the waist back together at the line where the pins used to be (picture 8).
-I do this on both inner and outer piece of the waistband.
+I do this on both the inner and outer pieces of the waistband.

 Take in the rest of the back side of the jeans.